Do Go On - 533 - El Chupacabra

 That's right.

-Of the term chippicabra, though, we do know what that translates to.
+We do know what that translates to.

-Britannica writes, the name is derived from the Spanish words,
+Britannica writes the name is derived from the Spanish words,

 Trooper to suck and cabra, goat.